 We had planned to camp at Katey Lake in the Columbia Wildlife Refuge, but changed our minds when we saw a shady grove of Russian olive trees along the Winchester Wasteway.
 This body of lakes and seeps provides excellent fishing, canoeing, and exploring.
 The bird-life is abundant - we loved the songs at dusk and early morning.

 I found a place for our tent - we had shade, solitude, and a nice cooking spot overlooking the water.
-Because there was a forecast for rain, we pitched two tents, one for sleeping and one for all our gear at night.
-(All photos are in Flickr.)

 The highlight of the trip was getting a new 2-burner cookstove.
 I'd just gotten everything set up to prepare some stir-fry, and discovered that George forgot to bring the two little propane burners.
 Well, what to do!